OpenIsles/OpenIsles/README.md

 ## the free island-building game

 OpenIsles is a free island-building game which significantly orientates itself by the classic Anno 1602.
-This project's mail goal on the one hand is to provide that game as a remake to the Linux community while creating the possibility for reconfiguring and expanding all factors of the game.
+This project's main goal on the one hand is to provide that game as a remake to the Linux community while creating the possibility for reconfiguring and expanding all factors of the game.

 For further information visit the website [openisles.org](http://en.openisles.org).